-Seventy-five years ago, Hillsdale, along with the rest of our country, was in the era known as "The Gay Nineties".
+Seventy-five years ago, Hillsdale along with the rest of our country, was in the era known as "The Gay Nineties."
 Most of Hillsdale's old-timers were farm folk who hitched their horses to open wagons loaded with farm produce and drove them to the nearest markets.
-Lincoln Demarest tells me that he and his father, George W. Demarest, sold most of their apples, peaches, etc., by the bushel or peach basket to regular customers in Ridgewood; the two Myers families usually carted their produce to the big wholesale market in Paterson; and the Winters family went two or three times a week to the New York market, leaving at noon one day, getting a hitch up Dan Kelley's Hill from an extra team, as did all the farmers, one team not being enough for the long haul up that steep hill, arriving in time for the 4 a.m. trading, and then returning to Hillsdale by noon the next day.
+Lincoln Demarest tells me that he and his father, George W. Demarest, sold most of their apples, peaches, etc., by the bushel or peach basket to regular customers in Ridgewood; the two Myers families usually carted their produce to the big wholesale in Paterson; and the Winters family went two or three times a week to the New York market, leaving at noon one day, getting a hitch up Dan Kelley's Hill from an extra team, as did all the farmers, one team not being enough for the long haul up that steep hill, arriving in time for the 4 a.m. trading, and then returning to Hillsdale by noon the next day.

-In 1898, the largest farms in Hillsdale were owned by the following families on the west side of town: starting on the south end of Wierimus Road near Van Emburgh Avenue (then only a dirt lane), the Cornelius Myers farm (later owned by Fred Myers, his son) lay to the right, down the hill to the east; whereas the John J. Myers farm (later owned by his son, Garrett Zabriskie Myers) was to the west, up the hill, where the Chestnut Hills Development now stands; then, also on the west side of Wierimus Road, going north, came the Hopper farm, the George W. Demarest farm, and the John Winters farm, both of the latter houses sitting high on the hill, commanding a superb view of the New York skyline; then, continuing north on Wierimus Road to its junction with Wierimus Lane, and turning right on that lane and east a piece was the John Storms farm on the right.
-This was the homestead of Hillsdale's beloved "Little Mayor", the former Borough Clerk-Collector-Treasurer Garrett A. Storms.
-He is gone now, and so are Franklin J. Myers (eldest on of John J. Meyers), another influential businessman in Hillsdale for many years, and all the other farmers in that area except Lincoln Demarest, who lives on Old Hook Road in Westwood, and Fred Myers, who manages his own home alone since his wife, Martha, died last year.
+In 1898, the largest farms in Hillsdale were owned by the following families on the west side of town: starting on the south end of Wierimus Road near Van Emburgh Avenue (then only a dirt lane), the Cornelius Myers farm (later owned by Fred Myers, his son) lay to the right, down the hill to the east; whereas the John J. Myers farm (later owned by his son, Garrett Zabriskie Myers) was to the west, up the hill, where the Chestnut Hills Development now stands; then, also on the west side of Wierimus Road to its junction with Wierimus Lane, and turning right on that lane and east a piece was the John Storms farm on the right.
+This was the homestead of Hillsdale's beloved "Little Mayor," the former Borough Clerk-Collector-Treasurer Garret A. Storms.
+He is gone now, and so are Franklin J. Myers (eldest son of John J. Meyers), another influential businessman in Hillsdale forr many years, and all the other farmers in that area except Lincoln Demarest, who lives on Old Hook Road in West wood, and Fred Myers, who manages his own home alone since his wife, Martha, died last year.
 Fred lives on West Clarkstown Road in New City, N.Y. where he has a nice patch of farmland and as gorgeous a view of the New York skyline as he had from his hill farm in Hillsdale.